Our lecture programme

 Aileen Ribeiro, Professor Emeritus in the History of Art, University of London

 ‘Fashion,’ Louis XIV is supposed to have said, is ‘the mirror of history.’
 Professor Ribeiro will discuss in general terms how clothing in eighteenth-century England reveals and reflects Georgian society in a period of social, cultural and technological changes.
 As well as providing a narrative of the progress of fashion, she will examine the range of fabrics used and how people obtained their clothing.
 The fashions for town- and country-wear, both on grand occasions and at popular entertainments, will also be considered.

 Saturday 9 March (following the Annual General Meeting and presentation of the Patrick Nuttgens Award for 2019)

 William Etty and the Royal Academy: Social Origins and Educational Opportunity in the Early Nineteenth-Century Art World

 Martin Myrone, Curator of 18th and 19th Century British Art, Tate Britain

 William Etty (1787-1849) rose from relatively humble origins as a baker’s son in York to become one of the most famous artists of his day.
 His remarkable career as a painter of literary and mythological narratives was singled out as an example of the new opportunities arising with the progress of modern society.
 This talk will cast fresh light on the question of the social ascent of artists in the late Georgian period.
 It will consider how typical, or atypical, was Etty’s trajectory through the early nineteenth-century London art world, and how this might have influenced his artistic choices and reputation.

 All are welcome.

-For members of the Society admission is free, but we ask non-members for a donation toward costs.
+For members of the Society and students admission is free, but we ask others for a donation toward costs.
 We normally suggest £5 for each lecture.
 Membership is very good value, so consider joining instead.